 Other species include:

 Despite their name, killer whales (orcas) are actually members of the dolphin family.
-They are the largest and most aggressive members, apex predators of the ocean.
+They are the largest and most aggressive members and are apex predators.

 River Dolphin Species

-There are 4 species of river dolphins, each in its own family.
+There are four species of river dolphins, each in its own family.
 They are:

 Sadly, the Chinese river dolphin is functionally extinct.